isomerpages/moe-aps/_curriculum/Assumption Pathway Academy/APS OJT Platforms.md

 <p></p>
 <p><strong>ARK (Hot)</strong>
 </p>
-<p>The hot food central kitchen provides an added OJT platform for the culinary
+<p>The hot food central kitchen provides an added OJT platform for the Academy
 students.
 Ingredients and packaged meals are prepared in the kitchen before distributing to The ART and The ACT for sale.
 ARK (Hot) also caters for the school's activities and meetings.</p>